Please feel free to view the Custodians' 2020-2023 signed contract.

 5. Emergency call-ins shall receive no less than three (3) hours pay at time and one-half (1 ½), one (1) hour of which shall be allowed for travel to and from school.

 6. Overtime for special events will be paid to custodians within thirty (30) days of the event.

 Custodians will wear uniforms during the one hundred eighty-five (185) day school calendar.
 The District will provide shirts and two (2) sweatshirts annually.
 These must be visible and not worn under other clothing.
 The employee will be responsible for the cleaning of both the shirts and the sweatshirts.

-- Whenever any vacancy in any position, a new position or an existing position occurs, the position vacancy will be publicized by means of a notice placed on the bulletin board in every school, with a copy emailed to each custodian as well.
+1. Whenever any vacancy in any position, a new position or an existing position occurs, the position vacancy will be publicized by means of a notice placed on the bulletin board in every school, with a copy emailed to each custodian as well.

 The Union will have the right to use a school building without cost for Union business.
 The Union must complete and have approved a Use of Facilities Request form prior to any such meeting.
 Other current policies and procedures as established by the Committee for the use of school facilities shall be observed.

 The Committee and the Union agree that the evaluation of performance is essential to the continuing improvement of individual members of the Union.

 1. Custodians will have the right to review the contents of their personnel file.
 Requests should be made in writing and will be scheduled within 48 business hours of such requests.
 If more than one request for a copy of a personnel file is received in one calendar year, the employee will be charged for the second and subsequent copies using the IRS approved rate.